-In 2011, my family took me to an assistive technology event at what would be my future university.
+In 2011, my family took me to an assistive technology event called FutureQuest at George Mason University.
 We didn’t know much about assistive technology, and went there to find resources and answers to many questions we had.
 It was there that someone asked us if we had heard of Bookshare, and we shook our heads no, since we weren’t very familiar with assistive technology resources at the time.
 Little did I know, this service would revolutionize how I read.
 Here are some of the questions I had when I first started using Bookshare, and my personal experiences with it.

 What is Bookshare?